-VOCAL’s G.726 vocoder software implements the ITU recommendation and is available as a standalone algorithm, as part of our modular software library, or with a VoIP stack for integration with user applications.
-The G.726 voice compression algorithm is optimized for leading DSPs with support for multi-channel applications.
-Our speech coder software may be licensed by developers as binary or source code with custom designs available to meet specific developer requirements.
+VOCAL’s G.726 voice compression software is optimized for multi-channel applications on leading DSPs and RISC/CISC processors from TI, ADI, AMD, ARM, Intel and other vendors.
+G.726 codec implements the ITU recommendation and is available as a standalone algorithm, as a software library, or with a VoIP stack for integration options with user applications.
+Custom designs are also available to meet specific developer requirements.

 Features